openconfig/featureprofiles/feature/experimental/p4rt/README.md

 3. The client should make use of Ondatra Raw API `dut.RawAPIs().P4RT().Default(t)`

-4. Use `p4rtutils.P4RTNodesByPort()` to get the p4rt node name instead of passing the node names through flags.
+4. Tests should use `p4rtutils.P4RTNodesByPort()` to get the p4rt node name instead of passing the node names through flags.